Chunjeho/Python-Note/UK Colleges Computer Science Curriculum (Undergraduate)/README.md

-# UK Colleges Coputer Science Curriculum (Undergraduate)
+# Python Web Scrapping Project No.2

 ## About this project
-Compare computer science curriculum among uk colleges(universities).
+Compare computer science curriculums among uk colleges(universities).

-## Purpose
+## Why I start this project
 To find some unique features of each universities.